-General Guidelines

-Class management
+General Guidelines Class management

 - The instructor or an assigned teaching assistant are the only ones authorized to initiate a class recording.
-Students are not permitted to record a class unless under a documented academic accommodation. - The instructor may automatically record all classes and make the recordings available to all students using the integration with Zoom built into Brightspace. - Class recordings containing the image or voice of students enrolled in a class will be removed from all platforms no earlier than 15 days after the term's last day. - Class recordings cannot be used outside of the class without obtaining a release from each person in the video. - Exceptions to this policy: recordings may be viewed for the express purpose of instructor or degree assessment as part of NBTS quality assurance work on a single-use basis.
+Students are not permitted to record a class unless under a documented academic accommodation. - The instructor may automatically record all classes and make the recordings available to all students using the integration with Zoom built into Brightspace.
+Recordings in Zoom automatically delete 30 days after the date of recording. - Class recordings containing the image or voice of students enrolled in a class will be removed from all platforms no earlier than 15 days after the term's last day. - Class recordings cannot be used outside of the class without obtaining a release from each person in the video.

+• Exceptions to this policy: recordings may be viewed for the express purpose of instructor or degree assessment as part of NBTS quality assurance work on a single-use basis.
 Recordings will be removed after this approved use.